 Head Keywords vs. Long Tail Keywords

 Keywords are broken into two types of keywords: head keywords and long-tail keywords.
 A head keyword is the primary keyword that a page targets.
 For instance, the head keyword of an eCommerce category page that lists coffee makers would probably be “coffee makers.”
 Long-tail keywords are 4-word and longer variations of the head keyword.
 Some long-tail keywords might be “four-cup automatic coffee makers” and “eight-cup stainless steel French press.”

 Long-tail keywords are viable to compete in even the most competitive niches.
 Following the example given above, the head keyword “coffee makers” is likely dominated by major retailers such as Amazon and Wal-Mart.
 Less competitive long-tail keywords would allow smaller retailers to rank in the search engine result pages (SERPs).

 There are several tools for keyword research.
 Google AdWords is one of the most powerful tools – and it is free.
 Many other programs derive their data from AdWords’ database.
 From Google Ads, you can find the historical search volume, trends, and estimated CPC for keywords.
 The data in AdWords can be segmented by match type, geographic region, and more.
 Whether estimating organic traffic or planning a pay-per-click (PPC) campaign, Google AdWords is the tool to start your research with.

 Other keyword tools can be used to complement AdWords’ data.
-One great place to begin looking for additional tools is Moz.com’s Keyword Research category on Moz.com’s blog.
+Moz.com’s Keyword Research category on Moz.com’s blog is a great place to begin looking for additional tools.